SeisSol/SeisSol/Documentation/build-dependencies.rst

   make install
   cd ..

+Note that for ``h5pcc`` to exist, you need to have compiled Hdf5 with MPI support.
+Using ``h5cc`` will most likely not work.

 ASAGI
 """""

 See section :ref:`Installing ASAGI <installing_ASAGI>`.
 A working parallel Netcdf installation is required for ASAGI.
+Furthermore, you will need to compile easi with ASAGI support, by setting ``ASAGI=ON`` in the easi CMake after having installed ASAGI.

 Additional Requirements for GPUs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~